JulianDroske/PolyglotMaker/README.md

 # PolyglotMaker
-A simple ash script to make a script that can auto-unpack files when executed.
+Making a script that can automatically unpack files after executed.

 ---
 ---

 ## Usage:
-$ ./make [unzipForARM] [unzipForX86] [ZipFile] [outputFile] [autoScriptPath]
+$ ./make <unzipForARM> <unzipForX86> <ZipFile> <outputFile> [autoScriptPath]

 ---

-This script will create a shell script to [outputfile]
+This command will create a shell script into [outputfile]

 ---

-[autoScriptPath] can be empty.

-Only suppport unpack-zip.
+Only suppport zip.

 ---